-On the left hand side is the GeneratePress free theme customizer that I’ve put up for demo purpose on one of my testing website.
+On the left-hand side is the GP free version customizer that I’ve put up for demo purposes on one of my testing websites.

-The first module – Site Identity is equally the same with similar options in the GeneratePress free and premium theme.
+The first module – Site Identity is equally the same with similar options in the GeneratePress free and premium.

-Lets look at the next module called Layout.
-There are some options missing in GeneratePress free theme.
+Let’s look at the next module called Layout.
+There are some options missing in the free GeneratePress theme.

-Here you can clearly see that the GeneratePress free version theme does have layout options for Secondary Navigation, Sticky Navigation and Off Canvas Panel.
+Here you can clearly see that the free version does not have layout options for GeneratePress Secondary Navigation, Sticky Navigation.

 GeneratePress Layout Container Options

-The free GeneratePress theme only gives options for main container width, content layout and container alignment.
+The free GeneratePress WordPress theme only gives options for main container width, content layout and container alignment.

 GeneratePress Layout Header Options

-As opposed to the GP premium, you only get basic Header options in GeneratePress free theme.
+As opposed to the GP premium, you only get basic Header options in GeneratePress free.

 The best options available in GeneratePress premium for Header layout are Use Navigation as Header and Mobile Header.

 With Mobile Header set to ON, you can create a different header for mobile devices.
-Using Navigation as Header lets you create stunning navigation pages like the on you see above.
+Using Navigation as Header lets you create stunning navigation pages like the one you see above.

 GeneratePress Layout Primary Navigation Options

 The Primary Navigation in GeneratePress premium not only gives you Responsive navigation features like Mobile Menu and its breakpoint setting.
-But, also offers width and height setting of menu items and sub-menu items.
+But, also offers width and height settings of menu items and sub-menu items.